Inflectra/rapise-documentation/docs/Manuals/kb.md

 If you need to access MongoDB while executing the test script, here is an example how it may be done.

-### <a onclick="return RegisterKbClick('KB898', 'Technical Architcture When Using Azure OpenAI with Spira & Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB898.aspx">KB898</a> Technical Architcture When Using Azure OpenAI with Spira & Rapise
+### <a onclick="return RegisterKbClick('KB898', 'Technical Architecture When Using Azure OpenAI with Spira & Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB898.aspx">KB898</a> Technical Architecture When Using Azure OpenAI with Spira & Rapise

 Although most of our customers are using the Inflectra.ai native artificial intelligence functionality in our platforms, we also offer options for customers to use OpenAI hosted in Microsoft Azure as an alternative.
 This is useful for customers that are using Microsoft Azure rather than Amazon Web Services (AWS).
 In this article we provide the technical architecture information for integrating Spira and Rapise with OpenAI.